Fawlty Towers: Plot directions and examples

 The series focuses on the exploits and misadventures of short-fused hotelier Basil Fawlty and his acerbic wife Sybil, as well as their employees: waiter Manuel, Polly Sherman, and, in the second series, chef Terry.
 The episodes typically revolve around Basil's efforts to "raise the tone" of his hotel and his increasing frustration at numerous complications and mistakes, both his own and those of others, which prevent him from doing so.

 Much of the humour comes from Basil's overly aggressive manner, engaging in angry but witty arguments with guests, staff and, in particular, Sybil, whom he addresses (in a faux-romantic way) with insults such as "that golfing puff adder", "my little piranha fish" and "my little nest of vipers".
 Despite this, Basil frequently feels intimidated, Sybil being able to cow him at any time, usually with a short, sharp cry of "Basil!"
 At the end of some episodes, Basil succeeds in annoying (or at least bemusing) the guests and frequently gets his comeuppance.

-The plots occasionally are intricate and always farcical, involving coincidences, misunderstandings, cross-purposes and meetings both missed and accidental.
+The plots are intricate and farcical, involving coincidences, misunderstandings, cross-purposes and meetings both missed and accidental.
 The innuendo of the bedroom farce is sometimes present (often to the disgust of the socially conservative Basil) but it is his eccentricity, not his lust, that drives the plots.
 The events test to the breaking point what little patience Basil has, sometimes causing him to have a near breakdown by the end of the episode.

 The guests at the hotel typically are comic foils to Basil's anger and outbursts.
 Guest characters in each episode provide different characteristics (working class, promiscuous, foreign) that he cannot stand.
 Requests both reasonable and impossible test his temper.
-Even the afflicted annoy him, for example in the episode "Communication Problems", revolving around the havoc caused by the frequent misunderstandings between the staff and the hard-of-hearing Mrs Richards.
+Even the afflicted annoy him, for example in the episode "Communication Problems", revolving around the havoc caused by the frequent misunderstandings between the staff and the hard-of-hearing Mrs. Richards.
 Near the end, Basil pretends to faint just at the mention of her name.
 This episode is typical of the show's careful weaving of humorous situations through comedy cross-talk.
 The show also uses mild black humour at times, notably when Basil is forced to hide a dead body ("Two dead, twenty-five to go.") and in his comments about Sybil ("Did you ever see that film, How to Murder Your Wife? ...
 Awfully good.
-I saw it six times.") and to Mrs Richards ("May I suggest that you consider moving to a hotel closer to the sea?
+I saw it six times.") and to Mrs. Richards ("May I suggest that you consider moving to a hotel closer to the sea?
 Or preferably in it.")